#[repr(transparent)]pub struct Id<T: ?Sized, O: Ownership> { /* private fields */ }Expand description

 Returns a raw pointer to the object.

-The pointer is valid for at least as long as the Id
+The pointer is valid for at least as long as the Id is held.

-for the mutable equivalent.
+See Id::as_mut_ptr for the mutable equivalent.

-This is an associated method, and must be called as Id::as_ptr(obj)
+This is an associated method, and must be called as Id::as_ptr(obj).

 source§impl<T: Message + ?Sized> Id<T, Owned>